 I offer WordPress consultancy (in person or on the phone), training (classroom-based or one to one), and development services to companies large and small.
 Contact me to find out more.

 I am a published author: in 2005 I co-authored “Building Online Communities With Drupal, PhpBB, and WordPress“, writing the WordPress section of the book.
-I am a technical editor and have worked on a number of technical books for Wiley and Sons and other publishers.
+I am also a technical editor and have worked on a number of technical books for Wiley and Sons and other publishers.

 I am passionate about what I do and the projects I work on.
 I have had a life long interest in open source.
 I have worked with and contributed to several projects; including DJGPP, CVS, MYSQL, b2/cafelog and of course WordPress.
 I am particular about standards and “doing the right thing”.